-- Begin on the floor (carpet) and search the room's perimeter clockwise up to waist level.
-Continue in a clockwise direction to above your head until the entire area has been searched.
-Search with your eyes only. - Notify Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or via the Mobile App), or your instructor/direct supervisor if you discover anything suspicious or out of the ordinary. - Keep all personal briefcases, knapsacks, parcels and purses with you.
+- Begin on the floor (carpet) and search the room's perimeter clockwise up to waist level. - Continue in a clockwise direction to above your head until the entire area has been searched. - Search with your eyes only. - Notify Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) and your instructor/direct supervisor if you discover anything suspicious or out of the ordinary. - Keep all personal briefcases, knapsacks, parcels and purses with you.